issacto/KowloonWestParking/README.md

 ### Run

-* Use Chrome to run the website (some packages doesnt work well with mac)
+* Use Chrome to run the website (some packages dont work well with mac)